rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 ### I used Mobile SDK but I am unable to get *Snap* Token.
 How can I resolve it?
 Typically the Mobile SDK transaction flow is as given below.
-1. Merchant mobile device is configured and setup Midtrans Android/iOS SDK especially the environment, Client Key and the merchantServerURL.
+1. Midtrans Android/iOS SDK is configured and setup within Merchant's app, especially the environment, Client Key and the merchantServerURL.
 2. Given correct implementation, SDK will send API request to merchantServerURL to retrieve *Snap* transaction token.
 3. Backend implementation of the merchant server will forward the API request to Midtrans *Snap* API endpoint, adding HTTP auth header from the *Server Key*.
 4. *Snap* API will respond with token.
 The merchant server needs to print/output the API response as-is.
 5. SDK will auto parse the API response.
 Once the token is retrieved, payment page will be displayed

-Things to do:
+Things to check:
-- Configure the correct *Sandbox* environment, merchant ServerURL and *Client Key* in step 1 given earlier.
+- Make sure that you configure the correct environment, merchant ServerURL and *Client Key* in step 1 given earlier.
-- On the app, the [SDK implementation follows the docs](https://mobile-docs.midtrans.com/).
+- In the app codebase, the [SDK implementation should follows the docs](https://mobile-docs.midtrans.com/).
 - Implement merchant server/backend.
-- Configure the correct *Server Key* and API endpoint to the correct *Sandbox* configuration.
+- In the backend codebase: Configure the correct *Server Key* and API endpoint, according to to the correct environment.
-  If the issue persists, please share any error messages recorded on log, either from the Mobile or backend.
+- If the issue persists, please share any error messages recorded on log, either from the Mobile or backend.
 - Check the backend log to see if it is able to get API response from *Snap* API.
 Sometimes API can reject invalid request.

 To check the issue with our API log, provide us with the log or the *Order ID* of the transaction.

 ### How can I disable debug log on Android Mobile SDK?
 You can disable it by setting the value of `enableLog` to `false`.
 A sample code is given below.